Creative-Planning/phoenix-cp/docs/creative-planning/dify-rag-deployment.md

 All local Docker Compose runs and EC2 deployments share the same environment file schema.
 Start by copying `deploy/env/phoenix.env.example` to a secrets file (e.g. `.env` for local usage and `deploy/phoenix.ec2.env` for production) and fill in every placeholder.

+> The deploy script now enforces `chmod 600` on the remote `.env` so only the deploying user can read it.
+Keep the file permissions equally strict on your laptop (or store the values in a secrets vault) to prevent accidental disclosure.

 Key sections in the env template:

 - **Phoenix auth:** enable login (`PHOENIX_ENABLE_AUTH=true`), set long `PHOENIX_SECRET`, `PHOENIX_ADMIN_SECRET`, and rotate the default admin password.